Prison Rape Elimination Act of 2003 (PREA)

 National Standards to Prevent, Detect, and Respond to Prison Rape in Confinement Facilities

-- Does not tolerate sexual abuse or sexual harassment of an inmate;
+- Does not tolerate sexual abuse or sexual harassment of an incarcerated individual;

-- Shall continue an aggressive approach to preventing, detecting, and responding to acts of sexual abuse and sexual harassment involving an inmate; and
+- Shall continue an aggressive approach to preventing, detecting, and responding to acts of sexual abuse and sexual harassment involving an incarcerated individual; and

-- Shall ensure that existing efforts and new strategies to prevent, detect, and respond to acts of sexual abuse and sexual harassment involving an inmate comply with applicable national PREA standards.
+- Shall ensure that existing efforts and new strategies to prevent, detect, and respond to acts of sexual abuse and sexual harassment involving an incarcerated individual comply with applicable national PREA standards.

 All complaints of sexual misconduct or sexual assault are considered to be serious incidents that will be thoroughly investigated.
 The Department’s Internal Investigative Division is in charge of all PREA related investigations and will accept complaints from any concerned individual.
 Should an investigation reveal misconduct of a criminal nature the case will be referred to the local state’s attorney for prosecution.
 All confirmed incidents can result in administrative sanctions and/or criminal prosecution.